-A fund needs to keep enough money on hand to meet its expenses, run the business and to pay what it owes to policyholders.
+A fund needs to keep enough money on hand to meet its expenses, run the business and pay what it owes to policyholders.
 But over time, some funds build up far more than they need - usually through profits that were held back to cover losses that never happened.
 This extra value is called the 'inherited estate'.
-The insurance company can use the extra money in one of two ways: for a distribution or a re-attribution.
+The insurance company can use the extra money in one of two ways: for a distribution or a reattribution.
+THE PRICE OF SHARES IN AN INVESTMENT TRUST CAN BE LOWER OR HIGHER THAN THE VALUE OF THE ASSETS ATTRIBUTABLE TO EACH SHARE - THIS IS KNOWN AS TRADING 'AT A DISCOUNT' OR 'AT A PREMIUM'.